minhdna/JPS/docs/final.md

    obs = json.loads(world_state.observations[-1].text)

-We then look at our current state and choose the optimal policy. <br/>
+We then look at our current state and choose the optimal policy: <br/>

    total_reward += self.act(world_state, agent_host, current_r)

-<p>The new agent and the new maps with more than one level define our proposed approach.
-Comparing the proposed approach
+The new agent and the new maps with more than one level define our proposed approach.
+Comparing <br/>
-with our baseline, the baseline is very simple.
-The map is two-dimensional and only requires n by m unique q-table states.
-Adding more than one level increases the complexity of the agent's state space exponentially from O(mn) to O(mnt), there m,n, and t are the dimensions of the puzzle.
-The advantage of our approach is that comparing convergence times of maps of different levels and comparing this to the respective state space of each map allows us to evaluate the performance of our agent on larger maps and with more levels.</p>
+the proposed approach with our baseline, the baseline is very simple.
+The map is two-dimensional <br/>
+and only requires n by m unique q-table states.
+Adding more than one level increases the complexity <br/>
+of the agent's state space exponentially from O(mn) to O(mnt), there m,n, and t are the dimensions <br/>
+of the puzzle.
+The advantage of our approach is that comparing convergence times of maps of different <br/>
+levels and comparing this to the respective state space of each map allows us to evaluate the performance <br/>
+of our agent on larger maps and with more levels. <br/>

 Once our agent is able to traverse puzzles of height 2, height becomes trivial and in theory, the agent should be able <br/>
 to solve puzzles of any height.
 From here, it is a matter of creating more mazes for the agent to run through and seeing <br/>
 how it performs. <br/>

 ## Evaluation

 Previously, our agent has proved that it can solve a jumping puzzle that has 1 level.
-But we wanted our agent to do better than that.
-So we made a few improvements to the agents, specifically changing the Q-table behavior and agent’s action space.
-We also change the reward penalty to +1000 and -1000 respectively to account for bigger map size.
-Then, we tested the agent on 2 complex maps to see if the agent can still reach its destinations.
+But we wanted <br/>
+our agent to do better than that.
+So we made a few improvements to the agents, specifically changing <br/>
+the Q-table behavior and agent’s action space.
+We also change the reward penalty to +1000 and -1000 <br/>
+respectively to account for bigger map size.
+Then, we tested the agent on 2 complex maps to see if the <br/>
+agent can still reach its destinations.
 These maps are 2 layers (6x10x2) and 3 layers (8x8x3).
+For both <br/>
-For both maps, we keep track of the number of steps that the agent takes and the reward for each episodes.
+maps, we keep track of the number of steps that the agent takes and the reward for each episodes. <br/>

 <img src="https://puu.sh/wjjtZ/0a1fcf7c59.jpg" height="260" width="380"><img src="https://puu.sh/wjjxz/fcd126f67e.jpg" height="260" width="380">

 For the 2-layer-map, as you can see above, convergence occurs after about 70 iterations.
+The reward <br/>
-The reward reaches approximately ~990 as the agent continues to improve and take less steps to reach the goal.
-Then, the graph flattens out at 9 steps.
+reaches approximately ~990 as the agent continues to improve and take less steps to reach the goal. <br/>
+Then, the graph flattens out at 9 steps. <br/>

 <img src="https://puu.sh/wjjFN/c184a2ac52.jpg" height="260" width="380"><img src="https://puu.sh/wjjGA/ff824557d5.jpg" height="260" width="380">

 At 3-layer-map, we can expect the agent to take longer to reach its destination.
-This is because the 3-layer-map is more complex and bigger than the other 2 maps.
-We notice that the agent takes twice as long (about 140 iterations) to start converging.
-The agent also takes a lot longer to improve to its optimal point, where the number of step taken flattens out at approximately after 160 iterations.
+This is because the <br/>
+3-layer-map is more complex and bigger than the other 2 maps.
+We notice that the agent takes twice as <br/>
+long (about 140 iterations) to start converging.
+The agent also takes a lot longer to improve to its <br/>
+optimal point, where the number of step taken flattens out at approximately after 160 iterations. <br/>

-Despite that, we are happy that the agent was able to perform and reach its destination regardless of the map complexity.
+Despite that, we are happy that the agent was able to perform and reach its destination regardless <br/>
+of the map complexity. <br/>

 ## References

 ### Resources
 - https://github.com/Microsoft/malmo#getting-started
 - http://mnemstudio.org/path-finding-q-learning-tutorial.htm